andrew/ultimate-awesome/README.md

 - [awesome-causality-algorithms](https://github.com/rguo12/awesome-causality-algorithms) - An index of algorithms for learning causality with data.
 - [awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - A collection of awesome resources related to the yearly Advent of Code challenge.
 - [public-apis](https://github.com/marcelscruz/public-apis) - A collaborative list of public APIs for developers.
-- [discount-for-student-dev](https://github.com/AchoArnold/discount-for-student-dev) - This is list of discounts on software (SaaS, PaaS, IaaS, etc.) and other offerings for developers who are students.
 - [go-collection](https://github.com/jiujuan/go-collection) - :tulip: awesome awesome go, study golang from basic to proficient。Go Study Guide。从学习 Go 基础语法和高级特性，到实战项目，再到架构微服务，最后到跑路。.
 - [awesome-devenv](https://github.com/jondot/awesome-devenv) - A curated list of awesome tools, resources and workflow tips making an awesome development environment.
 - [Awesome-GPTs](https://github.com/ai-boost/Awesome-GPTs) - Curated list of awesome GPTs 👍.